We are accepting applications now until February 23, 2023

 For ad hoc teams from small communities in Idaho, Montana, and Wyoming.
 This is the fast track to checking a project off your community’s priority list.
 Great for placemaking, youth development, beautification, events, and other projects that won’t get done unless community members take the lead.
 Bring a project to work on or identify one as a team during the bootcamp.

-In four action-packed evening sessions, teams of 4-6 participants from communities across our three states will:
+In six action-packed evening sessions, teams of 4-6 participants from communities across our three states will:

 - Prepare to think about—and work with—your community’s networks to uncover hidden resources.

 - Learn how to tell compelling stories about your project.

 - Develop a funding toolbox that helps you find the money and other resources to make your project a reality.

 - Apply all this learning using a community building strategy to the project that the community team works on together.
 You’ll leave the bootcamp with a plan for completing your project and inspiration, motivation, team support and ongoing coaching to help that happen.